tinkerNamedFerro/biz_insights/README.md

 ReadtoRFile is an optional bit of code that reads from the Excel file into R code to make it easy to examine the data with R.

+# Graphing
+Done using plotly.
+Json is converted to dataframes using pandas

 # Changelog
 #### 1.01
 * kucoin intergration to get coin names and market data.